Brady-Rutherford/omni-class/README.md

 # Omni-Class: AI-Powered Student Note-Taking App

 I am making a powerful note-taking application with integrated AI assistance using free open-source language models for now and if it is succesful I may upgrade.
-Essentially I am building a free software that is open surce that prevents cognitive decay from AI usage
+Essentially I am building a free software that is open source that prevents cognitive decay from excessive AI usage.

 ## Features